ronilaukkarinen/mastodon-bird-ui/README.md

 ### Micro-interactions

 There are two micro-interaction animations in this UI, both are inspired by the Twitter's original UI animation.
+The star is originally a work of a Twitter designer [Brian Waddington](https://dribbble.com/shots/1884504-Twitter-Fav).
+The heart is by Twitter design team.
+Both animations have been completely re-created by me, frame by frame.
+The star animation itself contains 100 hand made frames.

 | Twitter likes | Twitter fave star (2015) |
 | ------------- | ------------- |